HelinaJarvesaar/Jewerly_Page/README.md

-# 💍 Luxury Jewelry Landing Page – Visual & Front-End Practice
+# 💍 Jewelry Page – Visual & Front-End Practice

 ## Overview:
 - I created this marketing-style landing page as a visual and front-end coding exercise.